ECE3400Team17/ECE3400_Team17/milestone3.md

 A B D (backtrack) E H L (backtrack) M **

+### Overview of DFS Algorithum:
 We tried out our algorithum in matlab and use the simulation given by Professor Bruce Land.
 We split the simulation to funtions like:
 * collectSensorInformation.m = Outputs the information from the three wall sensors (left, front, and right wall sensors)
 * dfs.m = traces the maze recursively.

 At each grid point the robot collects information about all it's neighbors which will help it decide whether any of the neigbors are a wall or a path to trace.
 If it reaches a deadend, the robot will trace back to the last time it reached an intersection with multiple options to go down (a fork in the rode).
 It prints out Done! when it has mapped out the entire maze.

+The matlab code is provided at the bottom.

 The vedio below shows that the simulation:

  <iframe width="560" height="315" src="https://www.youtube.com/embed/Ljgl3WTfQXA" frameborder="0" gesture="media" allowfullscreen></iframe>

+ ### Overview of Optimized Algorithum:
+The DFS is our stepping stone.
+We started optimizing our algorithum by weighing the cost at each intersection and choosing the path with the lower cost.
+At a deadend, the robot will follow the shortest path back to the most recent intersection with other potential paths.

 ## In Real Life: